-Monad, is a transdisciplinary, open access (OA), scholastic journal focusing on contemporary practices (and practitioners) that engage in progressive individual and/or cultural transformation.
+Monad, is a transdisciplinary, peer-reviewed, open access (OA), scholastic journal focusing on contemporary practices (and practitioners) that engage in progressive individual and/or cultural transformation.

 The Monad project and journal, will function as a digital hub, archiving and sharing principles of ‘best practice’ for realising progressive change.
 We recognise that such change comes both from self-development and engaging with community.
 We also recognise, that transformative practice is not the domain of any single field or discipline.
 A good idea is evidenced by putting it into practice, and good practice, speaks for itself.